Making your interview dynamic

 Use logical method names to encapsulate such logic.
 For example:

-class has a gender_female()
+The ALIndividual class has a gender_female() method that helps

 fill in checkboxes.
-It returns True
+It returns True or False depending on

-whether the user specifies that the_individual.gender == 'female'
+whether the user specifies that the_individual.gender == 'female'.

-There is also a matching gender_male
+There is also a matching gender_male and gender_other method.

 Small helper methods like this can make your attachment block or DOCX template easier to read.
 They can also reduce errors caused by copying and pasting code.